-The True Fire Skink has to be one of the most beautiful species of lizards with their vivid red colour.
-They become very tame and have an inquisitive nature, especially when it's feeding time.
+The True Fire Skink has to be one of the most beautiful species of lizards with their vivid red colouration.
+They become very tame and have an inquisitive nature, especially when it is feeding time.

 The True Fire skink is a stout, square bodied skink with short limbs.
 The dorsal (back) and head is a golden brown merging into a fire red colouration that runs along the body.
 Black and white bands run horizontally giving a distinctive pattern within the vivid red colour.
 The tail has a mixture of colour; it is mainly black with lighter scales running the length of the tail giving a stripe appearance.
 The limbs are black, the underbelly is pale with grey striping under the chin and throat.

-They are a reasonable sized skink reaching a maximum length of 38cm (15 inches), however, most average between 20-30cm (8-12 inches).
-Both sexes look very similar, the only difference, males tend to be bulker in appearance, have a wider neck and a flat head.
-True Fire Skinks are relatively docile and calm lizards, frequently coming out from their resting place to be hand fed.
+They are a reasonably sized skink reaching a maximum length of 38cm (15 inches), however, most average between 20-30cm (8-12 inches).
+Both sexes look very similar, the only difference, males tend to be bulkier in appearance, have a wider neck and a flat head.
+True Fire Skinks are relatively docile and calm lizards, frequently coming out from their resting place to be hand-fed.

 There are three known species of Fire Skinks, all from slightly different areas of Africa.

 The True Fire Skink that is seen within the pet trade are normally collected from Nigeria and Ghana.
 They live in tropical forests and damp savannas, generally burrowing amongst floor leaf litter and hiding under debris.

 For this terrestrial species we would recommend a minimum enclosure size of 3ft to allow space for the skinks to roam, this can be either a wooden vivarium or a glass terrarium, however a 4ft enclosure will be readily enjoyed by the skink.